KPIX-TV: Captain Fortune

 During the 1950s, KPIX produced a local children's program, Captain Fortune, on weekday afternoons and Saturday mornings.
 In addition to a number of live segments with an in-studio children's audience, the program featured the animated television episodes of Crusader Rabbit.
-Brother Buzz, a feature from the Latham Foundation (an Oakland-based organization dedicated to the concept of humane education), with marionettes created and operated by Ralph Chesse and company, were a weekly segment starting in 1952 (and later became its own separate, stand-alone program which ran for several more years on KPIX and KGO).
+Brother Buzz, a feature from the Latham Foundation (an Oakland-based organization dedicated to the concept of humane education), with marionettes created and operated by Ralph Chessé and company, were a weekly segment starting in 1952 (and later became its own separate, stand-alone program which ran for several more years on KPIX and KGO).
 The "captain" sometimes drew pictures to illustrate his stories.
 He had another segment called "wiggly lines", where he would ask a child to draw a wiggly line and ask him or her what they wanted Captain Fortune to draw and he would convert the line into the drawing.
 Captain Fortune was actually a talented artist named Peter Abenheim.
 Abenheim authored a book, published in 1959 by Nourse Publishing of San Carlos, California, Captain Impossible at Sea.
 Abenheim wrote the screenplay for a 1962 science fiction film, This Is Not a Test (also released as Atomic War Bride).
 He was born in England on January 26, 1912.
 He came to San Francisco in 1932 and attended the California School of Fine Arts.
 He worked as an educational filmmaker.
 He died in San Francisco on May 2, 1988.